-- (a) A sample test set and expected user output format are to be released. - (b) An evaluation script, which runs on the above two, is to be released. - (c) The participants must make sure that their output is produced in a way that the evaluation script may run and produce the expected output. - (d) The same script (with held out test data and the user outputs) would be used for final evaluation. - 4.
-Test data (13 June 2011) - (a) The test data would be released on 13 June 2011, and the participants have a maximum of 7 days to submit their results in the expected format. - (b) One "standard" run must be submitted from every group on a given language pair.
-Additional "standard" runs may be submitted, up to 4 "standard" However, the particiruns in total. pants must indicate one of the submitted "standard" runs as the "primary submission".
+- (a) The test data would be released on 12 March 2012, and the participants have a maximum of 5 days to submit their results in the expected format. - (b) One "standard" run must be submitted from every group on a given language pair.
+Additional "standard" runs may be submitted, up to 4 "standard" runs in total.
+However, the participants must indicate one of the submitted "standard" runs as the "primary submission".
 The primary submission will be used for the performance summary.
 In addition to the "standard" runs, more "non-standard" runs may be submitted.
 In total, maximum 8 runs (up to 4 "standard" runs plus up to 4 "non-standard" runs) can be submitted from each group on a registered language pair.
 The definition of "standard" and "non-standard" runs is in Section 5. - (c) Any runs that are "non-standard" must be tagged as such. - (d) The test set is a list of names in source language only.
 Every group will produce and submit a ranked list of transliteration candidates in another language for each given name in the test set.
 Please note that this shared task is a "transliteration generation" task, i.e., given a name in a source language one is supposed to generate one or more transliterations in a target language.
 It is not the task of "transliteration discovery", i.e., given a name in the source language and a set of names in the target language evaluate how to find the appropriate names from the target set that are transliterations of the given source name.